my1396/R-Notes/docs/0300-bookdown.md

 ```

 Note that you don't need to manually create the `docs` folder, bookdown will create one if it doesn't exists.

+- `delete_merged_file`: whether to delete the main Rmd file after the book is successfully rendered.
+An Rmd file that is merged from all chapters; by default, it is named `_main.Rmd`.

+- [`before_chapter_script`](https://github.com/rstudio/bookdown/issues/1252#issuecomment-913530117): one or multiple R scripts to be executed before each chapter.

 - After you serve your site locally, all supporting files will be output to `docs`.
 Be sure to add one `.nojekyll` file in `docs` to tell GitHub that your website is not to be built via Jekyll.